This guide assumes that you are already familiar with Enforce Script Syntax.

 To prevent an arena from being randomly chosen when there are too many players connected, call

-method and pass the maximum number of players required to
+the SetMaximumPlayers method and pass the maximum number of players required to

 randomly choose the arena.
 For example: